qwasium/ugoku-kun/docs/task_csv.rst

 ``ugokukun.ugoku_kun.run()`` will execute the tasks defined in the csv file from the top.

-The csv file must be in the following format:
+The csv file must be in the format described below.

+Also, please see `the readme_demo in the GitHub repo <https://github.com/qwasium/ugoku-kun/tree/main/readme_demo>`_ for an example.

 Headers
 -------

+The first line of the csv file must be a header row.
-The csv file must have the following headers or it will raise an error.:
+The header row should be like the following or it will raise an error.:

 +-----------+--------------+-----------------------+-----------+-----------+-----------+
 | task_id   | wait_time    | target                | action    | param     | payload   |